-Served 33 years
+Served: 33 years

 1881 to February 27, 1916

-During the latter part of 1881, John joined the Cincinnati Police Department, hired as a Detective by Police Chief Jacob Gessert.
+During the latter part of 1881, John joined the Cincinnati Police Department, apparently hired as a Detective by Police Chief Jacob Gessert.
 Chief Gessert lasted about a month as Chief, but Detective Schnucks lasted decades.

 For 31 years, Detective Schnucks had been a Detective and, though it was once mentioned in an article that he did not brag about his arrests, his arrests were captured in newspapers dozens of times each year.

-On February 27, 1916 a call was received at the Tenth District Substation in College Hill at 7 o’clock from Hamilton Avenue for a policeman to respond to an Ohio Military Institute student flourishing a pair of pistols.
+On February 27, 1916 a call was received at the Tenth District Substation in College Hill at 7 o’clock from Hamilton Avenue requesting police response for an Ohio Military Institute student flourishing a pair of pistols.
 Patrolman Schnucks was detailed to handle it.
-He rushed to the nearest corner to board a streetcar as it pulled away and ran after it, but missed it.
+He rushed to the nearest corner to board a streetcar as it pulled away and ran after it – but missed it.

 He died of a myocardial insufficiency within five minutes.
 Coroner’s Constable Charles Stagnaro sent the body to the officer’s home at 830 Poplar Street.

-If anyone has information, artifacts, archives, or images of this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was revised January 27, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Historian, including research information provided by Joyce Meyer, Price Hill Historical Society Researcher, and Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Curator.
 All rights are reserved to them and the Greater Cincinnati Police Museum.